skiadas/NumberTheoryCourse/syllabus.md

 ## Grading

-Your final grade depends on class attendance, labs, project, quizzes, midterms and the final, as follows:
+Your final grade depends on class attendance, homework, midterms and the final, as follows:

      Component   Percent
 --------------  --------